Frequently Asked Questions

 How much does the Salespeak.ai Growth plan cost?

-The Growth plan starts at $600/month for 150 conversations, with additional conversations charged at rates ranging from $2.50 to $4 each, depending on the tier. (source)
+The Growth plan starts at $600/month for 150 conversations, scaling up to $4,000/month for 2,000 conversations.
+Additional conversations are charged at rates ranging from $2.50 to $4 each, depending on the tier.
+Pricing

 Is there an Enterprise plan for Salespeak.ai?

-Yes, Salespeak.ai offers custom Enterprise plans for businesses requiring over 2,000 conversations per month, with tailored pricing and features to meet specific needs. (source)
+Yes, Salespeak.ai offers custom Enterprise plans for businesses requiring over 2,000 conversations per month, tailored to specific needs.
+Pricing

 Competition & Comparison